rackerlabs/design-system/_component_design/modal.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### Use Case: Confirmation
-Confirmation modals interrupt the user before they complete a given workflow and should only require a single decision of the user.
+Confirmation modals interrupt the user before they complete a given workflow and require a single decision from the user.

-The modal is triggered by the user submiting information or initiating a process that will have significant or destructive impact.
+The modal is triggered by the user submitting information or initiating a process that will have significant or destructive impact.

-**Confirmation scenarios:**
+**Confirmation scenarios include the following actions:**

- * Deleting or overwriting data
+ * Action that triggers deletion or overwriting of data
  * Loss of unsaved data
  * Changes that will impact billing

-**All confirmation modals include the following:**
+**All confirmation modals include the following elements:**

- * A heading that identies the destructive process or the action required to proceed
+ * A heading that identifies the destructive process or the action required to proceed
  * Messaging that clearly describes the impact of proceeding with the workflow
  * Confirm and cancel buttons so the user can proceed or cancel the action